**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Do Flock / ALPR cameras reduce crime?
+Do Flock cameras reduce crime?

 No.